Visual Impairment IconHigh Contrast

 Illustration by artist, R.M.Alexander.
 Used by permission, L. Tom Perry Special Collections, Harold B. Lee Library, Brigham Young University.

-Introductory Note: Fores’s Sporting Notes and Sketches provides stories of sport/adventure fiction that focus on hunting, camping, horseback riding, etc. during the Victorian era.
+Introductory Note: Fores’s Sporting Notes and Sketches provides stories of sport and adventure that focus on such topics as hunting, camping, and horseback riding during the Victorian era.
 Wilf Pocklington wrote many first-person narratives for this journal.
-“Gurdom’s Ghost” is an adventurous tale about the narrator and his friend, Gurdom, hunting along the Shore of Lincolnshire.
+“Gurdom’s Ghost” is an adventurous tale about the narrator and his friend, Gurdom, hunting along the shore of Lincolnshire.
 The narrator recounts the story as a local legend.
 Illustrated by R. M. Alexander.

 A FEW years ago there was probably no more attractive ground to the shore shooter than the immense saltings that line the estuary of the Wash, on the Lincolnshire coast.
 Stretching away for miles, and in many places giving at low water a breadth of two miles of mud, or mud and sand, intersected by creeks, ditches, and drains, tenanted only by the wild fowl, and the few men who went in quest of them, a more desirable place for shore shooting cannot well be imagined.